bluerainmango/codeQuiz/README.md

 # codeQuiz
-> Test your javascript knowledge with this codeQuiz! <br>
+> Test your javascript knowledge with codeQuiz! <br>
 🔗https://bluerainmango.github.io/codeQuiz/

 ## 🎯Purpose
-It can help for javascript leaners to test their understanding of javascript.
+It can help the people who are trying to learn and to test their understanding of JavaScript.

 ## ✨Demo
-Start quiz by clicking "Start Quiz" button.
-The timer will begin countdown and questions will be shown on the page one by one.
-Score is calculated by time remaining and answering incorrectly results in a 15 seconds of time penalty.
-If you solve all questions or time's up, you will be navigated to the next page to save your record.
+Start quiz by clicking the “start quiz” button.
+Timer will begin countdown....
+Score will be calculated by the time remaining and answering incorrectly will result in a 15 second penalty.
+If you solve all the questions or if the time is up, you will then be navigated to the next page and you can save your record.
 ![screenshot](./assets/demo.gif)

 #### Contact